docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/en/image19.png "Revision note window"%}

-All these actions can be performed from the “Iteration“ tab on the item details window.
+All these actions can be performed in the “Iteration“ tab on the item details window.

 {% image /assets/images/documentation/dev/en/image49.png "Buttons Check in and Cancel checkout"%}

+#Files Management

+Any file - associated with any part or document or tempate - can be renamed by clicking on the small pencil.
+The new title will be registered only if you click on the check button.

+{% image /assets/images/documentation/dev/file_rename.png "File renaming"%}

+You can download a file by clicking on its name and delete files by selecting the related checkboxes.

+{% image /assets/images/documentation/dev/file_delete.png "File deletion"%}

+Do not forget to press on the modal Save button to validate your modifications.

+#Documents Links Management

+You can easily add references to documents during part/document edition.
+Links can be managed in the “Links“ tab on the item modification window.

+{% image /assets/images/documentation/dev/en/image53.png "Links Management"%}

+You comment a document link by clicking on the small pencil.
+The comment will be registered only if you click on the check button.

+{% image /assets/images/documentation/dev/en/image54.png "Comment a link"%}

+{% image /assets/images/documentation/dev/en/image55.png "Commented link"%}

 #Tags